JetSimon/wikibox-toolkit/readme.md

 - Right click on an element to change it's color easily (great for borders below portraits on election boxes)
 - Select a range of text and change it's color easily with right click
 - Election map creation tool in the Options menu
+- Automatically calculate the popular vote, seat total, and percentage for an election map

 **TODO**

-- "Calculate" popular vote, %, etc
 - Add ability to split the vote in a state in election map creation tool
 - Add custom colors to right click menu